cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 outputting H_2(x,N).
 Note that the output from P is not the PRF value because the actual input x is blinded by r.

+The security of our construction is discussed in more detail in
+{{protocol-sec}}.

+## Protocol API functions

 This protocol may be decomposed into a series of steps, as described below:

 - OPRF_Setup(l): Generate am integer k of sufficient bit-length l and output k.